Catalog Description

 Hours: 36 lecture

 Description: Overview of direct farm marketing.
-Includes innovative marketing alternatives for the small to medium size grower, proven methods of product development, promotion, pricing and distribution. (not transferable)
+Includes innovative marketing alternatives for the small to medium size grower, methods of product development, promotion, pricing and distribution. (not transferable)

 Course Student Learning Outcomes